 This post may contain affiliate links.

-These dry ice bubbles could not be more exciting for kids!
+These dry ice bubbles (crystal balls) could not be more exciting for kids!
 We played with this for over an hour and all of the kids stayed interested and involved the entire time!

 These kids had so much fun, as you can see!
 They wanted to get all dressed up in Harry-Potter themed costumes for the experiments.